radavis/radavis.github.io/_posts/2019-05-17-programming-language-version-management.md

 As a developer, it is typical that you will need to work with many languages, as well as many different releases of those programming languages.

+The OS that you use will typically have a version of ruby, node, or python installed for use by other OS modules.
+Overriding this installation by `sudo` installing ruby, node, or other programming language interpreters is not a good idea!
+Instead, you will want to install these tools local to your user account.

-Here are my preferred Programming Language Version Management Tools that I use on my development machine.
+Here are my preferred Programming Language Version Management Tools that take care of this process for you.

 ## Ruby: chruby and ruby-install